pchubinskiy/w09_wdiproj/README.md

     * set up answer model
     * wrote ajax api for loading and submitting answers

+    * used question _id as foreign key for answers to it
+    * loaded answers in survey log for the particular questions they were made in response to
+    * updated propmt question after user submission
+    * set answer show limit

 Installation instructions for any dependencies

 Link to your user stories – who are your users, what do they want, and why?